 Saint Mary's University of Minnesota is a private, Lasallian Catholic institution offering comprehensive undergraduate and graduate programs.
 About 1,300 students are enrolled in the residential undergraduate College at the Winona campus, established in 1912.
-Approximately 4,600 students are enrolled in the Schools of Graduate and Professional Programs, which offers certificate, bachelor degree completion, master degree, specialist and doctoral programs.
-The university delivers education to its adult learners through campuses in Minneapolis and Winona; centers in Apple Valley, Oakdale, Rochester and Minnetonka; at numerous other locations throughout Minnesota and Wisconsin, and in Jamaica and Nairobi, Kenya.
+Approximately 4,300 students are enrolled in the Schools of Graduate and Professional Programs, which offers certificate, bachelor degree completion, master degree, specialist and doctoral programs.
+The university delivers education to its adult learners through campuses in Minneapolis and Winona; centers in Apple Valley, Oakdale and Rochester; at numerous other locations throughout Minnesota and Wisconsin, and in Jamaica and Nairobi, Kenya.

 Saint Mary's University at a Glance

 - Student/faculty ratio: 16:1

 - Average class size: 17

 - Domestic students: 83% White, 8% Black, 5% Hispanic, 3% Asian, <1% American Indian/Alaska Native, 1% Multiracial

 - Average ACT score: The middle 50% of enrolled students had ACT composite scores between 19 and 25.
 94% of students presented the ACT as part of their applications.